 ASPOCP 2016 is the ninth workshop of its kind, following ASPOCP 2008, ASPOCP 2009, ASPOCP 2010, ASPOCP 2011, ASPOCP 2012, ASPOCP 2013, ASPOCP 2014, and ASPOCP 2015.

 Aims and Scope

-Since its introduction in the late 1980s, answer set programming (ASP) has been widely applied to various knowledge-intensive tasks and combinatorial search problems.
-ASP was found to be closely related to SAT, which has led to a new method of computing answer sets using SAT solvers and techniques adapted from SAT.
-While this has been the most studied relationship, the relationship of ASP to other computing paradigms, such as constraint satisfaction, quantified boolean formulas (QBF), or first-order logic (FOL) is also the subject of active research.
-New methods of computing answer sets are being developed based on the relation between ASP and other paradigms, such as the use of pseudo-Boolean solvers, QBF solvers, and FOL theorem provers.
-Furthermore, the practical application of ASP also fosters work on multi-paradigm problem-solving, and in particular language and solver integration.
-The most prominent examples in this area currently are the integration of ASP with description logics (in the realm of the Semantic Web) and constraint satisfaction.
-This workshop will facilitate the discussion about crossing the boundaries of current ASP techniques, in combination with or inspired by other computing paradigms.
+Since its introduction in the late 1980s, Answer Set Programming (ASP) has been widely applied to various knowledge-intensive tasks and combinatorial search problems.
+ASP was found to be closely related to SAT, which led to a new method of computing answer sets using SAT solvers and techniques adapted from SAT.
+This has been a much studied relationship, and is currently extended towards satisfiability modulo theories (SMT).
+The relationship of ASP to other computing paradigms, such as constraint satisfaction, quantified Boolean formulas (QBF), Constraint Logic Programming (CLP), first-order logic (FOL), and FO(ID) is also the subject of active research.
+Consequently, new methods of computing answer sets are being developed based on relationships to these formalisms.
+Furthermore, the practical applications of ASP also foster work on multi-paradigm problem-solving, and in particular, language and solver integration.
+The most prominent examples in this area currently are the integration of ASP with description logics (in the realm of the Semantic Web) and constraint satisfaction (which recently led to the Constraint Answer Set Programming (CASP) research direction).

 Topics of interests include (but are not limited to):

-- Relating ASP to other logic programming paradigms.
+- ASP and other logic programming paradigms, e.g., FO(ID).

 - New methods of computing answer sets using algorithms or systems of other paradigms.